-As part of South Oxfordshire's efforts to explore and consider opportunities to bring forward the delivery of homes that people can afford, the Council agreed a Housing Delivery Strategy and associated action plan in November '22.
-This outlines South's aspirations for achieving an increase in low carbon, affordable housing.
+As part of the Vale's efforts to explore and consider opportunities to bring forward the delivery of homes that people can afford, the Council agreed a Housing Delivery Strategy and associated action plan in November.
+This outlines the Vale's aspirations for achieving an increase in low carbon, affordable housing.
 It also sets out several short-term actions aimed at improving housing availability and quality.

 Also, in Q3, an Affordable Housing Guidance Note was presented to the Joint Scrutiny Committee.
-The document aims to assist planning applicants and others with the identification of relevant published policy and guidance, where it relates to the provision of affordable housing.
-Updates have been made to the Council's website to reflect this information.
+The document aimed to assist planning applicants and others with the identification of relevant published policy and guidance, where it relates to the provision of affordable housing.
+Updates have been made to the council's website to reflect this information.